ChiefGyk3D/twitch-and-toot/README.md

     Clone the Github repository to your device: git clone https://github.com/ChiefGyk3D/twitch-and-toot.git Install the required packages: npm install
     Create a config.json file based on the config_template.json file in the repository.
-Fill in the required information such as Twitch API key, Mastodon API key, and the channel name you want to track.
+Fill in the required information such as Twitch API key, Mastodon API key, and the channel name you want to track, messages, and any other changes needed.
     Run the script: node twitch-and-toot.js

 ## Configuration